Is Your Doctor Taking a Deeper Dive into Your Heart Health?

 See the image below of a coronary artery?
 It’s divided into six sections.
 The left side looks perfectly healthy.

-Image: Cleveland Heart Lab
+Image: Courtesy of Cleveland Heart Lab

 As you age, the arterial wall will thicken.
 Factors such as high blood pressure, insulin resistance and LDL particles contribute to thickening.
 In my opinion, LDL particles are the biggest culprit because they penetrate an arterial wall and deposit their contents.